Balancing Efficiency and Quality: MoEISR for Arbitrary-Scale Image Super-Resolution: Proposed Method

 \subsection{Loss Functions}

-Our loss function has two distinct terms, $L_1$, the reconstruction loss, and $L_b$, the balance loss. $L_1$ serves to gauge the quality of reconstruction, which is commonly used in SR tasks. $L_b$ loss, on the other hand, ensures that the mapper assigns pixels to capacity-varying experts in a balanced manner.
+Our loss function has two distinct terms, $L_1$, the reconstruction loss, and $L_b$, the balance loss. $L_1$ serves to gauge the quality of reconstruction, which is commonly used in SR tasks. $L_b$ loss, on the other hand, helps the mapper to assign pixels to capacity-varying experts in a balanced manner.
 This dual loss contributes to the stable training of the network.
 The overall loss function can be described as: